IntangibleMatter/intangiblematter.github.io/content/posts/2024/03/yaitg.md

 trans culture in so many ways.
 This is a meme I posted in April of last year.
 ![A meme with a dog awkwardly trying to blend in with ducks.
 The ducks are labelled 'trans people', and the dog is labelled 'me, a cis guy, here for the suspiciously relatable memes.
 The water they are all in is labelled r/egg_irl'](/media/2024/03/cisguyrelatable.webp)
 {{< caption "still cis tho" >}}

+Here's an abridged list of other trans-associated things I associate with:

+- Celeste
+- Blåhaj
+- Hyperpop
+    - 100 Gecs
+    - underscores
+    - femtanyl
+- constantly thinking about what it would be like to be the other gender
+- mostly having friends not of my AGAB
+- being "just a really passionate ally"
+    - passionate enough to have a trans flag on the wall

+Again, *far* from a complete list.
+Barely scraping the surface here.
+I'm tired and writing later than I should be.